Manecas1221212/romance/chapter_18.md

 Counted to sixty.

 Emerged with red eyes and a composed expression.
+The perfect act.

 ---